UKCloud/documentation/articles/openshift/oshift-how-add-domains-proxy-whitelist.md

 ---
 title: How to permit outbound access to internet hosts in deployments with public services network connectivity | UKCloud Ltd
-description: Describes methods to securely permit access to internet hosts in v3.11 OpenShift clusters deployed with public services network connectivity.
+description: Outlines methods to securely permit access to internet hosts in v3.11 OpenShift clusters deployed with public services network connectivity.
 services: openshift
 author: Ben Bacon
 toc_rootlink: How To